 - Stay tuned for local, regional and state actions- we need your ongoing support.

 What is YES?

 Yogaville Environmental Solutions (YES) officially launched on April 18, 2015 in honor of Earth Day, at a beautiful event on the grounds of Yogaville, with interfaith prayers and a tree planting.
-YES is a new undertaking to support, and adopt, sustainable energy practices and to oppose the Atlantic Coast Pipeline.
+YES is Yogaville’s undertaking to support and adopt sustainable energy practices and oppose the Atlantic Coast Pipeline.

 The long-term goal of YES is to transition Yogaville to renewable energy and continue to develop our sustainable lifestyle practices.